List of services within our Children’s Social Care service

 Multi Agency Safeguarding Hub (MASH)

-A Multi-Agency Safeguarding Hub (MASH) is a team which brings together agencies (and their information) to identify risks to children at the earliest possible point and respond with the most effective interventions.
+A Multi-Agency Safeguarding Hub (MASH) is a team which brings together agencies (and their information) in order to identify risks to children at the earliest possible point and respond with the most effective interventions.

 Eva Armsby Family Centre

 This team works with parents to address difficulties in a wide range of problems which impact on the care of children.

 These can range from having difficulty setting behavioural boundaries for children to more serious child protection issues such as drug or alcohol addiction.

 The centre also provides Positive Change Service, which provides domestic violence risk assessments for court and for child protection planning alongside both group and one to one intervention for women, men and children.

 This service consists of 10 teams who work with children subject to Child in Need or Child Protection Plans, and/or in PLO.